Stand with Ukraine flag

 RPC

-The dashboard consists of 3 widgets:
+The page consists of 3 widgets:

 • Service RPC - for sending RPC and viewing the result of command execution:

-• Command - service gateway RPC (Ping, Stats, Devices, Update, Version, Restart, Reboot);
+• Command - service gateway RPC (Ping, Stats, Devices, Update, Version, Restart, Reboot).

-• Timeout - command execution time;
+• Timeout - command execution time.

-• RPS Logs - displays gateway logs when processing the sent RPC;
+• RPS Logs - displays gateway logs when processing the sent RPC.

 Next steps